arun-dhanjal/hackathon_social_platform/README.md

 - Logged-in users can create posts and comments.
 - Comments are attached to the relevant post.

-### #3 Edit and Delete Posts/Comments (should-have)
+### #3 Edit and Delete Posts (should-have)

-As a user, I want to be able to edit/delete my posts and comments so I can make changes if I've made a mistake or want to remove something I've posted.
+As a user, I want to be able to edit/delete my posts so I can make changes if I've made a mistake or want to remove something I've posted.

 **Acceptance Criteria**

 - Users can edit their own posts.
 - Users can delete their own posts.
-- Users can edit their own comments.
-- Users can deletetheir own comments.

 ### #4 Events Section (must-have)